 Let’s just get this out of the way.
-There is an ongoing debate whether or not this game is a remake of the NES original.
+There is an ongoing debate whether or not Super Castlevania IV is a remake of the NES original.
 They are nothing alike in terms of level structure.
 They are both the telling of the SAME story, following Simon Belmont on his quest to rid the world of the evil Count.
 However levels and gameplay are significantly different from each other.
 I hope that this clears up any confusion.

-The bosses are spectacular and many.
-Each encounter will bring you face to face with horror movie icons and massive monsters that will test your reflexes and gaming acuity.
-All of them (both new and revisited from the first three) will give you a trip down memory lane to a time when a boss was a challenge and not just a roadblock!
 I cannot count how many times that damned treasure bat killed me before I finally bested him!
-Eventually you will reach the final climb toward Dracula’s throne, and in many ways these final two areas of the castle are a great illustration of the game itself, throwing many classic bosses and tunes from years gone by.
+Eventually you will reach the final climb toward Dracula’s throne, and in many ways these final two areas of the castle are a great illustration of the game itself.
+They throw many classic bosses and tunes from years gone by.
 It is a celebration of the old melded with the innovations of the new.
 Even when Dracula breathes his last, it’s not over.
 Your victory merely unlocks a harder second quest with stronger and more numerous foes, a fitting reward from a great game.

 Graphically, the game utilizes the power of the SNES to add some nice touches that make all the difference.
 From the detailed backgrounds to the transparent ghosts floating around the treasury, to the spinning Mode 7 showoff rooms, everything just clicks together.
 I have also always loved the way this game flows in such a natural way.
 Every level seems like a progression through these cursed lands, beginning in a damned village, then climbing up to the gate of Castlevania.
 Even after you enter Dracula’s domain, there is a genuine sense that you are traveling through a castle, starting in the main hall before being dumped down into the dungeon and treasury, then finally making your way back up the tower to Dracula’s keep.
 It just feels much more like an adventure than many other games that like to whisk you from level to level with no continuity whatsoever.